avine/formation-angular-base/doc/course/public/13_more_on_components.md

 <!-- separator-vertical -->

-## Appendix - Component projection 3/3
+## More on Components - Content projection 3/3

 - Use `<ng-container>` to avoid adding unnecessary tags